xorkevin/xorkevin.com/content/blog/ecs-notes/index.md

 [^roguelike]: Roguelike game {{<core/anchor href="https://en.wikipedia.org/wiki/Roguelike" ext="1" />}}

-A "traditional" object oriented approach here would dictate that we should abstract over the behaviors of each type of object.
+A traditional object oriented approach here would dictate that we should abstract over the behaviors of each type of object.
 Inheritance is one such solution to share implementation across multiple types of objects, though it would be difficult to implement in practice here, because certain object types